 - a.
-It must have structure at $[X_c=55, 0, 968]$. - b.
-A horizontal section through the structure at Z=950 must enclose an area of at least Have a minimum enclosed structural cross section of 6000mm2. in vertical projection, across a horizontal plane at Z=950.
+It must have structure at $[X_C=55, 0, 968]$. - b.
+A horizontal section through the structure at Z=950 must enclose an area of at least 6000mm2.
 The cross-sectional area may not be less than 6000mm2 in any horizontal section below this plane. - c.
-Above Z=935, have the external surface of the structure must be that is tangent continuous, and does must not contain any concave radius of curvature.
+Above Z=935, the external surface of the structure must be tangent continuous, and must not contain any concave radius of curvature.
 Any convex radius of curvature must be no smaller than 20mm. - Compliance will be assessed without considering an opening in the structure to allow aerodynamic ducts to pass through.
 Any such opening must be below Z=955 - Minimal local deviations from this surface are permitted where the load pad described in Article 13.3.1 contacts the structure, at the intersection of the external surface and openings for an internal duct, and for the mounting of Camera 4. - d.
-A horizontal section through the structure at Z=910 must enclose an area of at least Have a minimum enclosed structural cross section of 10000mm2, in vertical projection, across a horizontal plane at Z=910.
-The area thus established must not exceed 200mm in length or width and may not be less than 10000mm2 below this point.
+A horizontal section through the structure at Z=910 must enclose an area of at least 10000mm2.
 Furthermore, the section must enclose an axis-aligned square of side 70mm.
 These requirements must be maintained in any horizontal section below this plane.